dovadi/ReadP1/README.md

 ReadP1
 ======

- Reading P1 Companion Standard of Dutch Smart Meter through external RX with an Arduino (or in my case a Nanode 5).
+ Reading P1 Companion Standard of Dutch Smart Meter through external RX with an Arduino (or in my case a Nanode 5) and relay data to emonWeb.org.
+EmonWeb is a Ruby on Rails port of emonCMS.

 Explanation
 ===========